apache/incubator-devlake-website/docs/Metrics/FailedDeploymentRecoveryTime.md

 - Add unit tests for all new feature
 - "Shift left", start QA early and introduce more automated tests
-- Enforce code review if it's not strictly executed
+- Enforce code review if it is not strictly executed
+- Improve your user support workflow to cope with incidents more efficiently